 Nowadays, people can eat French fries for just about any meal of the day.
-It’s a nice garnish, side dish and even a main dish at times.
-People love it so much that according to National Geographic, an average American eats approximately 30 pounds of French fries in just a year.
-That’s the weight of a two-year old child!
+People love them so much that according to National Geographic, an average American eats approximately 30 pounds of French fries in just a year.
+That’s the weight of a two-year-old child!
+But most people don’t know that there are at least 30 types of French fries!

 1. Regular Fries